YahyaGanjo/PlayWright/README.md

 2. Install Playwright 'npm init playwright@latest'

+3. replace fixtures/testData.ts with valid credentials.

-3. use 'npm run test:e2e' command to run all test cases, on all browsers
+4. use 'npm run test:e2e' command to run all test cases, on all browsers

    #Chrome